 Next, we create an abstract class that contains an abstract method to be overridden in the classes that extend this abstract class:

 Here we extend the TransportFactory class and override the method and we return the correct class by the type of the vehicle argument:

 Here is where we instantiate our transportation methods:

 And the result is this:

-For all this and more, we can safely assume that the use of Design Patterns at companies, on a professional level, will greatly benefit the development of their products.
+For all these reasons, we can assume that the use of Design Patterns in companies at a professional level will greatly benefit the development of their products.